BibliothecaDAO/master-scroll/docs/game/troops-squads.md

 > “An army marches on its belly. “ - Frederick the Great (or Napoleon)

-If you run out of food the vitality of the Troops are permanently effected by 50%, making them easier targets.
+If you run out of food, the vitality of the Troops are permanently affected by 50%, making them easier targets.
 You must keep your storehouse full!